khelifiMohamedYacine/Cycling-Race-Management-System/README.md

 ---

-*This project demonstrates proficiency in C++ programming and object-oriented design as part of the ECM1410 coursework requirements.*
+*This project demonstrates proficiency in Java programming and object-oriented design.*